thin-edge/thin-edge.io/docs/src/references/mappers/mqtt-topics.md

 to the measurement topic.

 * This process groups the atomic measurements that have been received during the same time-window (currently 200 ms)
-* and produces a single thin-edge-json for the whole group of measurements.
+* and produces a single %%te%% JSON for the whole group of measurements.